BgameXL/LanPlus/README.md

 - **Play over the internet:** a built-in relay lets friends join your singleplayer world from anywhere.
 No port forwarding, no static IP.
 - **Host access control:** pick who can join (everyone, friends only, or invite-only).
-- **Profiles:** bio, pronouns, links, favorite modpack, playtime, and a background you can customize.
+- **Profiles:** bio, pronouns, links, favorite modpack, playtime, and a background you can customize (Still working on this).
 - **Skins:** set a custom skin by URL or upload.
 It shows up in the UI and in the world.
 - **Discord Rich Presence:** show what you're playing and let friends join straight from Discord.